alanng10/PeninsularMalaysia/Docue/a.md

 The do is same with or without Singapore.

 The do is same if Peninsular Malaysia Civil is part of larger region.

+Peninsular Malaysia Civil is Cenha.

+The word "Cenha" first letter "C" refers to civil that is applicable to all.
+Second letter "e" refers to instance of network effect.
+Third letter "n" refers to instance of effect unit.